Hog-CERN/Hog/docs/01-Getting-Started/03-convert-project.md

 # Convert existing project to hog

-Converting an existing project can be done by adapting it to the HOG directory structure described in section [Setting up a HDL repository with Hog](../01-Getting-Started/03-setupNewHogProject.md).
+Converting an existing project can be done by adapting it to the HOG directory structure described in section [Setting up a HDL repository with Hog](#Setting-up-a-HDL-repository-with-HOG).
+This section is intended as a practical HOW TO, please read the former section carefully before moving to this one.

 We will assume here you are starting from a clean repository and you want to convert a ptoject stored in a local folder.